tshepang/blog-movies/content/movies/The Man from Earth.rst

 exciting.
 It's also the first time I saw the `Tony Todd`__ play an ordinary character, which he does very well.

-I wish there would be more restraint: there overreaction by some of the characters was ludicrous and felt forced, and the Jesus part even worse.
+I wish there would be more restraint: the overreaction by some of the characters was ludicrous and felt forced, and the Jesus part even worse.